ryanwang520/api-docs/source/includes/_projects.md

 </aside>

 <aside class='notice'>
 If <code>tags</code> is provided, the tags of the project will be replaced by the new provided tags.
+If the value of tags is set to <code>[]</code>, all existing tags on the project will be removed.
 </aside>

 ## Get Project